-William “Billy” Dixon (1850-1913) – Scout, plainsman, buffalo hunter, and Indian fighter, William “Billy” Dixon was born in Ohio County, West Virginia on September 25, 1850.
-Of European and Native American ancestry, he was orphaned when he was just 12 years-old and sent to live with an uncle, Thomas Dixon, in Ray County, Missouri.
-In the fall of 1864, he took a job working as a woodcutter along the Missouri River and later went to work for a government freight contractor in Kansas as a bullwhacker and muleskinner.
+William Dixon was born in Ohio County, West Virginia, on September 25, 1850.
+Of European and Native American ancestry, he was orphaned when he was just 12 years old and sent to live with an uncle, Thomas Dixon, in Ray County, Missouri.
+In the fall of 1864, he worked as a woodcutter along the Missouri River and later worked for a government freight contractor in Kansas as a bullwhacker and muleskinner.

-He then joined a group who were hunting and trapping on the Saline River northwest of Fort Hays, Kansas.
+He then joined a group hunting and trapping on the Saline River northwest of Fort Hays, Kansas.
 As a skilled marksman, Dixon was successful as a hunter.
-At that time, buffalo cow hides were selling for $1 each and bull hides were $2.
-With a portion of his profits, Billy invested in a ranch supply store; but, it would be short-lived.
+Back then, buffalo cowhides were selling for $1 each, and bull hides were $2.
+With a portion of his profits, Billy invested in a ranch supply store, but it would be short-lived.
 In 1871, while Billy was away, his manager sold out and departed with the proceeds.
 Billy returned to hunting buffalo, sometimes having 4-5 hunters/skinners working for him.

-By 1872, Billy had made his way to southwest Kansas, at a time when Dodge City was just getting its start.
-With the Atchison, Topeka & Santa Fe Railroad arriving in Dodge City, the same year, the town soon became the buffalo capital of the west.
-In fact, the town was first named Buffalo City until the founders discovered there was already a town by that name, so it was changed to Dodge City, after the adjacent fort.
+By 1872, Billy had made his way to southwest Kansas when Dodge City was getting its start.
+With the Atchison, Topeka & Santa Fe Railroad arriving in Dodge City the same year, the town soon became the buffalo capital of the west.
+The town was first named Buffalo City until the founders discovered there was already a town by that name, so it was changed to Dodge City, after the adjacent fort.

 With the buffalo already thinning in the area, Dixon began to scout in Texas, as far south as the Salt Fork of the Red River.
-In 1874, he and several other buffalo hunters, along with a few businessmen from Dodge City, Kansas, established a camp and supply post near the South Canadian River about a mile and a half from the remains of the old Adobe Walls trading post.
-The first trading post had been established in about 1843 by William Bent, but, it was abandoned after numerous Indian raids and the First Battle of Adobe Walls in 1864.
-By the end of spring, 1874, some 200 to 300 buffalo hunters roamed the area, and trade at the “new” Adobe Walls was booming.
-It was said that after the spring buffalo migrations occurred, Dixon could shoot enough buffalo to keep ten skinners busy.
+In 1874, he and several other buffalo hunters and a few businessmen from Dodge City, Kansas, established a camp and supply post near the South Canadian River about a mile and a half from the remains of the old Adobe Walls trading post.
+The first trading post had been established in about 1843 by William Bent, but it was abandoned after numerous Indian raids and the First Battle of Adobe Walls in 1864.
+By the end of spring 1874, some 200 to 300 buffalo hunters roamed the area, and trade at the “new” Adobe Walls was booming.
+It was said that after the spring buffalo migrations, Dixon could shoot enough buffalo to keep ten skinners busy.
 However, the new camp would not prosper for long.

-Of those Indians that remained in the area, they correctly perceived the post and the buffalo hunting as a major threat to their existence.
-In the spring, the Indians held a Sun Dance, where Comanche medicine man, Isa-tai, foretold a victory to the warriors who participated in a battle to rid the buffalo hunters.
+Of those Indians that remained in the area, they correctly perceived the post and the buffalo hunting as a significant threat to their existence.
+In the spring, the Indians held a Sun Dance, where Comanche medicine man, Isa-tai, foretold a victory to the warriors who fought to rid the buffalo hunters.
 Early in the morning of June 27, 1874, a combined force of some 700 Comanche, Cheyenne, Kiowa, and Arapaho warriors, led by Comanche Chief Quanah Parker and Isa-tai, attacked the buffalo camp at Adobe Walls.

-Afterwards, Dixon did no more hide hunting.
-He soon made his way back to Dodge City and in early August,1874, General Nelson A. Miles enlisted his services as a scout in a detachment commanded by Lieutenant Frank D. Baldwin.
-In September, the group was on McClellan Creek in present day Gray County, Texas when General Miles sent Dixon, Amos Chapman, and four enlisted men with dispatches to carry to Camp Supply, Oklahoma.
+Afterward, Dixon did no more hide hunting.
+He soon made his way back to Dodge City, and in early August 1874, General Nelson A. Miles enlisted his services as a scout in a detachment commanded by Lieutenant Frank D. Baldwin.
+In September, the group was on McClellan Creek in present-day Gray County, Texas, when General Miles sent Dixon, Amos Chapman, and four enlisted men with dispatches to carry to Camp Supply, Oklahoma.
 Along the way, the men were surrounded and besieged by a large combined band of Kiowa and Comanche warriors near Gageby Creek in present-day Hemphill County.
 Holing up in a buffalo wallow, they held off the Indians for three days.
-An extremely cold rainstorm the last night discouraged the Indians, and they broke off the fight; every man in the detail was wounded and one soldier was killed.
-For this action Billy Dixon, along with the other survivors of “The Buffalo Wallow Fight”, were awarded the Medal of Honor.
+The last night’s freezing rainstorm discouraged the Indians, and they broke off the fight; every man in the detail was wounded, and one soldier was killed.
+For this action, Billy Dixon and the other survivors of “The Buffalo Wallow Fight” were awarded the Medal of Honor.

-Just a few months later, he was present at the rescue of the German sisters from the Cheyenne Indians on McClellan Creek on November 8, 1874.
-He was with the party that selected the site of Fort Elliott in the spring of 1875 and was attached to that post for duty when he guided the Nolan expedition in pursuit of the Comanche warriors in August, 1877.
+A few months later, he was present at the rescue of the German sisters from the Cheyenne Indians on McClellan Creek on November 8, 1874.
+He was with the party that selected the site of Fort Elliott, Texas, in the spring of 1875 and was attached to that post for duty when he guided the Nolan expedition in pursuit of the Comanche warriors in August 1877.
 His knowledge of the country saved the command when he led the men to water at Double Lakes on the Llano Estacado.

-Dixon returned to civilian life in 1883 settling in Hutchinson County, Texas, where worked on the Turkey Track Ranch.
-He built a home near the site of the original Adobe Walls, planted an orchard and 30 acres of alfalfa that he irrigated from Bent’s Creek.
-When a post office was established at Adobe Walls on in August, 1887, he became the first postmaster.
+Dixon returned to civilian life in 1883, settling in Hutchinson County, Texas, where he worked on the Turkey Track Ranch.
+He built a home near the site of the original Adobe Walls and planted an orchard and 30 acres of alfalfa that he irrigated from Bent’s Creek.
+When a post office was established at Adobe Walls in August 1887, he became the first postmaster.
 In addition, he served as a state land commissioner and justice of the peace for the area around Hutchinson, Gray, and Roberts counties.
-He and business partner, S. G. Carter, also operated a ranch-supply store.
-Dixon served as postmaster until 1901, when he was elected as Hutchinson County’s first sheriff.
-He resigned shortly afterwards, disgusted at the political strife aroused in connection with the organization of the county.
+He and his business partner, S. G. Carter, also operated a ranch-supply store.
+Dixon served as postmaster until 1901 when he was elected as Hutchinson County’s first sheriff.
+He resigned shortly afterward, disgusted at the political strife in connection with the organization of the county.

-On October 18, 1894, he married Olive King Dixon of Virginia, who for three years thereafter, was the only woman living in Hutchinson County.
+On October 18, 1894, he married Olive King of Virginia, the only woman living in Hutchinson County for three years after that.
 They would eventually have seven children.
-In 1902, Dixon moved to Plemons so that his children could attend school.
-However, small-town life proved irksome to the former scout, and in 1906 he went to homestead in the open spaces of Oklahoma Panhandle.
+In 1902, Dixon moved to Plemons so his children could attend school.
+However, small-town life proved irksome to the former scout, and in 1906 he went to homestead in the open spaces of the Oklahoma Panhandle.